neelesh17/100-days-of-code/log.md

 ### Day 7: June 8, 2021

-**Today's Progress**: Solved Valid Parentheses, Merge Two Sorted Lists, Generate Parentheses , Merge k Sorted Lists, Swap Nodes in Pairs from leetcode
+**Today's Progress**: Solved Valid Parentheses, Merge Two Sorted Lists, Generate Parentheses , Merge k Sorted Lists, Swap Nodes in Pairs, Reverse Nodes in k-Group from leetcode

 **Thoughts:** Today , I learned that if we have to swap the node values in pairs we should not touch the pointers instead just swap the values